cjcodell1/tint/README.md

 This allows one to program their own model of computation and simulate it with inputs.
 See a machine's documentation for specifics on how to program it.

+Please go to the `builds` directory to use operating system-specifc programs.

 ## Using tint

 ```